pewpasta/Fire-SelfBot/README.md

 * GitHub: [@Psyro](https://github.com/psyro770)

-## Show your support Give a ⭐️ if this project helped you!
+## Show your support Give a ⭐️ if you like this Project!